UniMath/agda-unimath/src/synthetic-homotopy-theory/truncated-acyclic-maps.lagda.md

   {l : Level} {k : 𝕋} (A : UU l) where

-  is-truncated-succ-acyclic-is-truncated-succ-acyclic-type-trunc :
+  is-truncated-acyclic-succ-is-truncated-acyclic-succ-type-trunc :
-    is-truncated-acyclic (succ-𝕋 k) (type-trunc k A) → is-truncated-acyclic (succ-𝕋 k) A is-truncated-succ-acyclic-is-truncated-succ-acyclic-type-trunc ac =
+    is-truncated-acyclic (succ-𝕋 k) (type-trunc k A) → is-truncated-acyclic (succ-𝕋 k) A is-truncated-acyclic-succ-is-truncated-acyclic-succ-type-trunc ac =
     is-truncated-acyclic-is-truncated-acyclic-map-terminal-map A
       ( is-truncated-acyclic-map-comp
         ( terminal-map)